PowerDNS/pdns/docs/markdown/authoritative/howtos.md

 $
 ```

 **Warning**: When debugging DNS problems, don't use `host`.
 Please use `dig` or `drill`.

-And indeed, the control console now shows:
+And indeed, the output in the first terminal now shows:

 ```
-Mar 12 15:41:12 We're not authoritative for 'www.example.com', sending unauth normal response
+Mar 01 16:04:42 Remote 127.0.0.1 wants 'www.example.com|A', do = 0, bufsize = 1680: packetcache MISS
 ```

 Now we need to add some records to our database (in a separate shell):